open-telemetry/opentelemetry-go-instrumentation/CONTRIBUTING.md

   * To ensure this does not block the PR, it should be configured to allow maintainers to update it.

-* It has been open for review for at least one working day.
-This gives people reasonable time to review.
-  * Trivial changes[^2] do not have to wait for one day and may be merged with a single [Maintainer]'s approval.

 * All required GitHub workflows have succeeded.
 * Urgent fix can take exception as long as it has been actively communicated among [Maintainer]s.